New York's Cold War

 Tuition*

 Tuition for the residential program includes the course, course materials, housing, meals, and excursions in and outside of class.
-Move-in is Sunday afternoon, the day before classes begin.
+Move-in for this program is Sunday afternoon, the day before classes begin.
 Please click here for a more detailed calendar of important dates.

 Tuition for commuters includes the course, course materials, lunches, and excursions in and outside of class.
 Additional meals are available on a pay-as-you-go basis.